JoshDoug/Notes/R/About.md

 R is useful for vector based mathematics, which is a more mathematical way to say working with data in arrays.
 It can be easier to work with arrays of numbers without for loops.

+R is a multi-paradigm language: Array, OO, imperative, functional, procedural, and reflective.

 ## Competing languages and software

 SAS: